gitter-badger/vema/README.md

 # Release Date

 The text editor is still being worked on.
 The release date still isn't clear but our progress will always be updated on GitHub.
+Once all items on "Coming Soon" are complete, we will release the official first version.
 You can also follow us on [Twitter](https://twitter.com/vema_editor) for updates.